-Hurricane Irma: Caribbean islands left with trail of destruction - BBC News
+Irma's trail of destruction in Caribbean

 Hurricane Irma: Caribbean islands left with trail of destruction

-Hurricane Irma has caused catastrophic damage in several Caribbean islands, killing at least 25 people and leaving thousands homeless.
+Before hitting Florida, Hurricane Irma caused catastrophic damage across the Caribbean, where it killed at least 37 people and left thousands homeless.

-Irma - one of the most powerful storms ever recorded in the Atlantic basin - swept across islands including St Martin, Puerto Rico, Cuba, and the British and US Virgin Islands.
+Irma, one of the most powerful storms ever recorded in the Atlantic basin, swept across islands including St Martin, Puerto Rico, Cuba, and the British and US Virgin Islands.

-It has caused more than $10bn (£7.6bn) in damage, disaster risk experts say.
+It left billions of dollars worth of damage, with some areas now "barely habitable".

 Antigua and Barbuda